rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation-part-1.md

 | $$\alpha_5$$   | $0.0148756$        | $0.014865627$      |
 | $$\sum_{m=1}^5\frac{\alpha_m\sqrt{\pi}}{m}$$   | $0.9420$        | $0.9420$      |

-This is a comforting sanity check on our gradient descent implementation.
+This is a comforting sanity check on our Gradient Descent implementation.
 But it doesn't really shed light on why our error is stuck at $6\%$ and why the coefficients decay rapidly down to zero for $$m > 5$$.
 For that we need an analytical understanding of the problem.